The Clusters view shows cluster topology as a tree view. In the image above, a cluster named

 - Force Remove Node

 Forcefully removes the selected node.
-If you select a node that is currently started, and containing an EventFlow or LiveView running fragment, Studio prompts for confirmation:
+If you select a node that is currently started, and contains an EventFlow or LiveView running fragment, Studio prompts for confirmation:

 This button determines the set of installed nodes to display in the Clusters view.
 The button toggles between showing only the nodes in the same Studio workspace (default) and showing all nodes in the IP subnet of the current machine.
 Local workspace nodes include nodes installed by Studio even if you change the default cluster name during this Studio session, and those installed from the command line with epadmin, as long as the cluster name matches.